niranjandkar/TkHome_RecipeFood/README.md

 If you need support or wish to provide feedback:

 Navigate to the Contact section from the navigation menu.
-Fill out the contact form or use the provided contact information.
+Fill out the contact form.

 ### Step 8: Learn About Us
 To learn more about the purpose and team behind IdeaFood:

 Visit the About section in the navigation menu.
 Read about the project's mission and the team working on it.

+## Live here: